microtrain/bootcamp/03-HowServersAndTheWebWork/02-RequestResponse.md

     * The client processes each of these reponses and processes the instruction sets accordinly.
         * These may or may not lead to additional server requests.

+## Summary
+In this section you learned how a user request leads to a server response.

+## Footnotes
 <small>1. unless these are hardcoded into the page with may be done with descrition.</small>